 The marked preference for transferring property inter vivos among the middle class is clearly related to the evasion of estate taxes.
 In the focus group in Cuenca participants noted that in the past it was much more common to leave wills, but an increase in the estate tax now discourages the practice.
 A judge in Cuenca contested this interpretation, noting that for estates of modest size the estate tax was practically no higher than taxes on the other transactions.
-We investigated the matter with the local Internal Revenue Service (SRI, Servicio de Rentas Internas) and found that at least since 2008, inheritances in fact receive more favorable tax treatment than either donations or fictitious sales.
-The child or parent of the deceased pays only half the rate on an inheritance than they would on a donation; moreover, underage children pay no tax at all on an inheritance from a deceased parent.
+We investigated the matter with the local Internal Revenue Service (SRI, Servicio de Rentas Internas) and found that at least since 2008, inheritances in fact receive more favorable tax treatment than either donations or fictitious sales.42 The child or parent of the deceased pays only half the rate on an inheritance from a deceased parent.
 In addition, the SRI is now attempting to close the loop-hole of fictitious sales of assets among relatives, so that these now must be carried out as donations.